Biden arrives in Oregon as Democratic hold on governorship is threatened | Politics

 Biden arrives in Oregon as Democratic hold on governorship is threatened

-U.S. President Joe Biden arrived in Oregon on Friday to rally support for the Democratic gubernatorial candidate, who is in danger of losing in a state where the last time a Republican was elected governor was in 1982.
+U.S. President Joe Biden arrived in Oregon on Friday to rally support for the Democratic gubernatorial candidate, who is in danger of losing in a state where a Republican has not been elected governor since 1982.

-U.S. President Joe Biden arrived in Oregon on Friday to rally support for the Democratic gubernatorial candidate, who is in danger of losing in a state where the last time a Republican was elected governor was in 1982.
-The race for the open seat pits Democrat Tina Kotek against Republican Christine Drazan and a strong independent candidate, Betsy Johnson, a former Democrat who is financially backed by Nike co-founder Phil Knight.
+U.S. President Joe Biden arrived in Oregon on Friday to rally support for the Democratic gubernatorial candidate, who is in danger of losing in a state where a Republican has not been elected governor since 1982.
+The race for the governorship pits Democrat Tina Kotek against Republican Christine Drazan and an independent candidate, Betsy Johnson, a former Democrat who is financially backed by Nike co-founder Phil Knight.
 All three women are former state legislators.
-Incumbent Governor Kate Brown, a Democrat, cannot run for re-election due to term limits.
+Incumbent Governor Kate Brown, a Democrat, cannot run for re-election because of term limits.

 "Guess what?
-What a governor does matters," Biden said as dozens of volunteers cheered.
+What a governor does matter," Biden said as dozens of volunteers cheered.
 "It matters, it matters, it matters."
-Biden then placed a few calls himself.
+Biden delivered doughnuts to the volunteers and took part in a few calls himself.

 Election day is Nov.
 8, when 36 gubernatorial races will be on the ballot along with the entire U.S. House of Representatives and one-third of the U.S. Senate, with the Democrats' razor-thin majorities in Washington at stake.
 While some Democratic candidates around the country have distanced themselves from Biden, seeing him as a political liability, Kotek is hoping for both a political and fundraising boost.
-Biden arrived in Oregon's largest city of Portland after starting his West Coast trip in California.
+Biden arrived in Oregon's largest city of Portland after making stops in Colorado and California over the last few days.

-A Biden adviser said the president would emphasize Democratic policies to protect Medicare, lower prescription drug costs and lower health care costs while applauding Kotek's stance on raising the minimum wage and protecting abortion rights.
-He was expected deliver an address on combating inflation and participate in a reception for Kotek on Saturday.
+A Biden adviser said the president would emphasize Democratic policies to protect Medicare, lower prescription drug costs and lower health care costs while applauding Kotek's stance on raising the minimum wage and protecting abortion rights during his time in Oregon.
+He is scheduled to deliver an address on combating inflation and participate in a reception for Kotek on Saturday.

-Len Bergstein, a Portland-based public affairs consultant and political analyst, said that unlike in other states Biden could offer the Democrat a needed jolt in Oregon.
+Len Bergstein, a Portland-based public affairs consultant and political analyst, said that Biden could offer the Democrat a needed jolt in Oregon.
 "The Democratic governor's candidate has got to pull in the kind of voter that normally votes for Joe Biden in a race like this, and energizes that turnout," Bergstein said.
-"She's losing too many regular Democrats and non affiliated voters to be comfortable in this race."
+"She's losing too many regular Democrats and non-affiliated voters to be comfortable in this race."

 Kotek has run hard on gun violence prevention, while Johnson has positioned herself as a pro-gun rights candidate who emphasizes supporting police.
 Drazan, though conservative, has distinguished herself from candidates across the country who have adopted former President Donald Trump's false claims about having the 2020 election stolen from him.